2008–2010 automotive industry crisis: France

 On November 20, 2008, French automobile manufacturer PSA Peugeot Citroen predicted sales volumes would fall by at least 10% in 2009, following a 17% drop in the current quarter.
 As a result, it planned to cut 2,700 jobs.
 On 11 February 2009, PSA announced it would cut 11,000 jobs worldwide.
 However, none of these are expected to be in France.

 Renault announced a net profit for 2008 of 599 million euros for the 2008 financial year.
 This was a 78% drop in profits from the 2007 financial year.
 European sales fell 4% and worldwide sales 7%, forcing Renault to abandon their 2009 growth targets.
 This however made Renault one of the few car makers to return a profit.
 Renault consistently struggled to return profits in the 1990s.

 France/Germany

 On November 24, 2008, French President Nicolas Sarkozy and German Chancellor Angela Merkel agreed to support the crisis-stricken automobile industry in France and Germany.
-Detailed plans would be announced shortly.